-- 1. Adjust valve clearance after 1000 hours or as needed. - 2.
-To bring the No. 1 cylinder to top dead center in the compression stroke, align the timing mark; the top mark of the crank pulley with that of the timing gear case.
-Remove the rocker arm cover and turn the crankshaft foward and backward.
-If the inlet and exhaust valves of the No. 1 cylinder do not move it is in top dead center position.
-When the valves move, or rock, turn the crankshaft one full turn and align the top mark of the crank pulley with the top mark of the timing gear case. - Loosen the lock nut and adjust the clearance between the rocker arm and valve guide of both the intake and exhaust valves with the adjustment screw (Figure 10).
+- 1. Adjust valve clearance every 1000 hours. - 2.
+Rotate the crankshaft to bring the No. 1 cylinder to top dead center in the compression stroke, align the timing mark; the top mark of the crank pulley with that of the timing gear case.
+Remove the rocker arm cover and turn the crankshaft forward and backward.
+If the inlet and exhaust valves of the No. 1 cylinder do not move it is in top dead center position and this cylinder's valves can be adjusted.
+If the valves move, or rock, turn the crankshaft one full turn and align the top mark of the crank pulley with the top mark of the timing gear case. - Loosen the lock nut and adjust the clearance between the rocker arm and valve stem of both the intake and exhaust valves with the adjustment screw (Figure 10).
 Clearance on both intake and exhaust valves should be 0.008 in.
-(0.2 mm). - 4.
-Repeat steps 3 and 4 for each cylinder.
-Each set of valves must be adjusted individually. - 5.
+(0.2 mm). - Repeat steps 3 and 4 for each cylinder.
+Each set of valves must be adjusted individually.
+NOTE: there is no "TOP" mark for cylinders 2 and 3; it is necessary to make a corresponding mark on the crank pulley at TDC #2 and TDC #3. - 5.
 Replace the rocker arm cover.
 Tighten cover nuts to 5 8 ft/lbs (0.8 2.3 kg/m).